-This busy little town is located at the foot of Mount Baldo, making it also a great base, if you’d like to enjoy a day in the mountains (either by hiking up or by using the cable car).
+This busy little town is located at the foot of Mount Baldo, making it a great base if you’d like to enjoy a day in the mountains (either by hiking up or using the cable car).

 Accommodation in Malcesine

-Mid-Range – Spacious apartments at a mid-level price can be found at Appartamento Morena, which has a nice lounge and amenities.
+- Mid-Range – Comfortable apartments at a mid-level price can be found at Appartamento Morena, which has a nice lounge and amenities.
 Good for families and groups.

 LIMONE SUL GARDA

 One of the cutest towns in Europe is also one of the best places to stay in Lake Garda.
-As my base when I visited Lake Garda, I totally loved Limone.
+As my base when I visited Lake Garda, I totally adored Limone.

 Strolling through the old town, walking the cycle path, and watching the sunset on the promenade… despite its very small size, it is full of beauty and charm.

-.
-So, whether you want to walk the cyclopath or stroll the narrow streets – there is no better than the early mornings or later evenings and if you stay somewhere else, it might not be possible.
+So, whether you want to walk the cyclopath or stroll the narrow streets – there is no better times than the early mornings or later evenings, and if you stay somewhere else, it might not be possible.
 It is easy to get to Malcesine and Riva del Garda (by boat), but it takes some time to get to other areas that are further away.

-Hopefully, this post has helped you finding the best area to stay in Lake Garda – the choices are endless, but the above-mentioned areas are my personal favorite places to stay around Lake Garda.
+Hopefully, this post has helped you find the best places to stay in Lake Garda.
+The choices are endless, but the above-mentioned areas are my personal favorite tips for where to stay in Lake Garda.